Ijazah: Ijazahs issued to a scribe vs a student

 Ijazahs were not only given to students as a form of "diploma" to acknowledge that a student fully understood the teachings of his/her teacher.
 They were also given to scribes as a form of permission to transmit a book from the author.
 An ijazah given to a scribe by an author was basically a stamp of approval from the author that the scribe could replicate the work in order to share and preserve knowledge.
 The process for transmitting an authors book started with the author reciting his rough draft to the scribe with the scribe writing it down, after this was finished the scribe would then read what he had written back to the author, the author would then comment on what changes he/she wanted to make and then once the author was satisfied with the final work that is when an Ijazah was given to the scribe.
 This process varies highly from what a student would go through in order to receive an ijazah, this process consisted of the student being selected by the teacher to learn under them then he/she would learn from the teacher for a number of years before taking a test where the student would have to recite all of the teaching they had learned and comment on them concurrently and if the teacher felt as if the student fully understood their teaching they would award an ijazah to the student which meant they not only understood the teaching but they themselves could teach other students.

-Example of a Quran Ijazah
+Example of a Quran ijazah

-For example, the famous reciter of the Quran in our modern era: Sheikh Ra'ad bin Mohammad Al-Kurdi, from his teacher Sheikh Sherzad Abdulrahman bin Tahir, and his Ijazah is as follows:
+The famous Quran reciter Sheikh Ra'ad bin Mohammad Al-Kurdi was taught under Sheikh Sherzad Abdulrahman bin Tahir, and his ijazah is as follows: